Eravur massacre: Incident

 According to a survivor of the Eravur massacre, Tamils in the Eravur area had been advised to leave the area hours before the attack.

 On the evening of 11 August 1990, about 30 or 40 LTTE militants split up into three groups in five villages in the Eravur area.
 They broke into the homes of Muslims of Eravur, dragged them into the street, and then murdered them.
 After spending 90 minutes in Eravur, they moved to Saddam Hussein village where they engaged in more massacring.
 The other attacked villages included Surattayankuda, Michnagar, Meerakerni, and Punnakuda.
 In one case, the LTTE militants slit a pregnant Muslim woman's stomach and then stabbed the unborn baby.

-A Muslim intellectual from Eravur, whose family once had good relations with the LTTE, recounted his family's experience and his perceptions on LTTE motives for the attacks:
+A Muslim intellectual from Eravur, whose family once had good relations with the LTTE, recounted his family's experience:

-I will give you incontrovertible proof that it was the LTTE that was responsible for the massacre in my village on 12th August 1990.
 There were firing noises and those at home thought that the LTTE and the army were fighting.
 Everyone gathered at my cousin's house.
 LTTE men then came to my cousin's and called him by name.
 He went out thinking they were tired and wanted water.
 They were the very persons who had come home and collected food packets from us during Ramazan.
 Those who survived can swear to this, though their names are not known with certainty.
 The others were then dragged out, including the children.
 Everyone was asked to face the wall.
 Realising what was coming my cousin, who was a Tamil poet, went down on his knees and pleaded.
 When the Tigers opened fire he died on his knees.
 My father and mother and two elder sisters were among those killed.
 The second of my elder sisters died shielding my eldest sister's daughter and son.
 The daughter was killed while the son escaped.
 All were killed except the boy mentioned, my uncle and my 19 year old younger sister.
 They fell, injured by riochettring bullets.
 Among the 13 members of my family killed were 7 children - one of them just 4 months and another a year.